bluething/learn-java/heapdump/README.md

 For G1 gc the main problem is if it can't keep up with your allocation rate, it has to kind of fall back and ends up doing a full GC, so a full stop the world pause to sort out the mess.

 See [simulatehighallocation](https://github.com/bluething/learnjava/tree/main/heapdump/simulatehighallocation)

+### The tools we use when dealing with memory problem

+1. Object histograms
+2. Heap dumps
+3. Allocation profiling